ibm-cloud-docs/watson-assistant/web-chat-security.md

 The JWT you specify is automatically used to sign each subsequent message that is sent from the web chat instance on your web site, until it expires.

-### Authenticating users
+## Authenticating users
 {: #web-chat-security-authenticate}

-To authenticate and specify a unique ID for each customer, add the user ID information to the token.
+To authenticate and specify a unique ID for each customer, add the user ID information to the JWT.

 1. On the **Security** tab of the web chat integration settings, copy the public key from the **IBM provided public key** field.